belfastruby/belfastruby.github.io/readme.md

 We're open to ideas about improving the Belfast Ruby website.
 Here's a couple ideas we've come up with so far.
 Add your own or work on bringing these ideas to life.

+- Update the resources page with Ruby related links that you find useful
+- Have a section for links to each speaker's slides/companion notes
 - Pull in related Instagram or Flickr images for each meetup
-- Have a section for links to each speaker's slides/ companion notes

 ## Dependencies